Skip to content

 Relation

 Provides table schema information.
-Sent before data events for a table.
+Sent before data events for a table and again after supported schema changes.

 1